There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 -European Committee for Standardization

 Standards continue to evolve over time.
-It is valuable to have a mutually agreeable understanding, at least across different commercial regions, what the term “bonded leather” should mean.
+It is valuable to have a mutually agreeable understanding, at least across different commercial regions, of what the term “bonded leather” should mean.

 Bonded Leather Durability